ismailouchadev/ismailouchadev/README.md

 ###

-<p align="left">I'm a Full Stack Web Developer passionate about crafting clean and responsive code.
-Currently, I'm deeply engaged in honing my skills in Laravel/Vue and exploring the MERN Stack.</p>
+<p align="left">I'm a back-end developer with a passion for clean, efficient code and robust web solutions.
+Thrives in team environments and dedicated to continuous learning and industry trends.</p>

 ###

-<p align="left">- 👀 I’m interested in building dynamic web applications and exploring emerging technologies.<br>- 🌱 I’m currently honing my skills in Laravel/Vue and the MERN Stack.<br>- 🎯 Goals: To collaborate on projects that challenge me and allow me to grow both personally and professionally.<br>- 🎲 Fun fact: I'm funny XD</p>
+<p align="left">- 👀 I’m interested in building dynamic web applications and exploring emerging technologies.<br>- 🌱 I’m currently honing my skills in Laravel/Vue.<br>- 🎯 Goals: To collaborate on projects that challenge me and allow me to grow both personally and professionally.<br>- 🎲 Fun fact: I'm funny XD</p>

 ###